keyboardio/Kaleidoscope/plugins/Kaleidoscope-Macros/README.md

 > with a special step called END.
 This is no longer required.
 Existing macros
 > that end with END will still work correctly, but new code should not use END;
 > usage of END is deprecated.

-### `MACRODOWN(steps...)`

-> The same as the `MACRO()` helper above, but it will create a special sequence,
-> where the steps are only played back when the triggering key was just pressed.
-> That is, the macro will not be performed when the key is released, or held, or
-> not pressed at all.
->
-> Use this over `MACRO()` when you only want to perform an action when the key
-> actuates, and no action should be taken when it is held, released, or when it
-> is not pressed at all.
-For a lot of macros that emit a sequence without any
-> other side effects, `MACRODOWN()` is usually the better choice.
->
-> Can only be used from the `macroAction()` overrideable method.

 ## `MACRO` steps